isabella232/bc-community-samples/akv-functions-python/README.md

 ### There was an error restoring dependencies.ERROR: cannot install <package name - version> dependency: binary dependencies without wheels are not supported.
 Check [this link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-python#publishing-to-azure).

+### Preparing archive...
+Value cannot be null.
+This is a [known issue](https://github.com/Azure/azure-functions-python-worker/issues/387) that Azure Functions in Python cannot be re-published.
+Please delete the created function app before you re-publish your function.